-The first robustness check is consistent with the previous findings and, even more, the DFM is shown to be more accurate than the AR, PCA1 and PCA2 models, but it is not more accurate than the BE.
-On the other hand, I conclude that in most of the cases, the BE average provides more precise forecasts with respect to the rest of the models, in the period analyzed, with statistically significant differences (Table A.3), except when it is compared with BE1 and with the median, where I found an inconclusive result.
+The first robustness check is consistent with the previous findings, and the DFM is shown to be even more accurate than the AR, PCA1 and PCA2 models, but it is not more accurate than the BE-average model.
+The BE average provides more precise forecasts with respect to the rest of the models over the period analyzed, and the difference in accuracy is statistically significant (Table A3), except when it is compared with the BE1 model, and with the BE-median model, where I found inconclusive results.

-Additionally, I performed the modified DM test for a different period of time.
+In addition, I performed the modified DM test for a different period of time.
 Since the original test includes the 2008-2009 financial crisis, in this additional test I omit the aforementioned period, in such a way that the analysis is carried out from 2011-I to 2016-II.
-In this test I use the MSE as a loss criterion and the Kernel of a Uniform distribution to compute the long-term variance.
+In this test I use the MSE as a loss criterion and the uniform kernel distribution to compute the long-term variance.

-According to the HLN-DM tests made in the period 2011-I to 2016-II, I confirm that the BE’s forecasts are more accurate than the rest of the models, however, the tests also highlight the fact that the DFM performed better than the PCA and the AR models.
-Furthermore, notice that for this period, BE1 is indeed better than the rest of the models, except than the “Mean BE”, for which I obtained a not conclusive result.
-In summary, “Mean BE” model provide the most accurate forecast of Mexican GDP, even in the most recent period of time for which I conducted the corresponding analysis (Table A.4).
+The HLN-DM tests made for the period 2011-I to 2016-II confirms that the BE’s forecasts are more accurate than those of the rest of the models.
+However, the tests also highlight the fact that the DFM performed better than the PCA and the AR models.
+Furthermore, note that for this period, the results of the BE1 model are indeed better than those of the rest of the models, except for the “mean BE”, for which results were not conclusive result.
+In summary, the “mean BE” model provides the most accurate forecast of Mexican GDP, even in the most recent period of time for which I conducted the corresponding analysis (Table A4).